Accommodation COVID-19 FAQs

 Please note that partner accommodation will have their own booking and cancellation policies.

-As standard, we have three instalment dates which are timed to coincide with student loans being paid to students – 1 October 2020, 15 January 2021, and 30 April 2021.
+As standard, we have three instalment dates which are timed to coincide with student loans being paid to students – 1 October 2021, 15 January 2022, and 30 April 2022.
 Individual payment plans can be arranged upon request.
 Please email firstname.lastname@example.org for help.
+Please also refer to our How to Pay page for more details.

 The policies outlined in these FAQs, our webpages and our Licence to Occupy (contract) apply to ALL students in university-owned accommodation regardless of: